-In the AgriCulinary project, you’ll learn e.g. a sustainable food chain of custody from farm to kitchen to consumer and back to the farm
+In the AgriCulinary project we’ll learn e.g. what a transparent food chain means in every stage from farm to kitchen to consumer and back to the farm

 Yhteisenä haasteenamme on saadaan maapallo riittämään meille kaikille, kun planeettamme resursseja nakertavat muun muassa nälänhätä, ilmastonmuutos ja jätteet.